 Known Health Issues

-The Blue Heeler holds the Guinness World Record for the oldest dog ever.
+The Blue Heeler held the Guinness World Record for the oldest dog ever until February 2023, when it was succeeded by a purebred Rafeiro do Alentejo .
 However, like with all breeds of dog, they can be prone to some health issues.
 While you should look at any health issues the parents of your pup may have dealt with and obtain a health clearance from your breeder (a reputable breeder will give you one), there are three main health problems that your Heeler may be more susceptible to.